ahampriyanshu/norm-has-a-blog/src/posts/writing-new-post.md

 ---
-title: Markdown Syntax Guide
-description: A comprehensive guide to Markdown syntax and formatting
+title: Writing New Post
+description: How to write a new post
-date: '2023-12-10'
+date: '2025-11-02'
 tags:
-  - markdown
   - writing
   - guide
-  - syntax
-math: true
 pin: true
 ---